 Note that indexing enables fast retrieval at query time, but it can take a lot of time to build the index initially.

-Vector databases’ search capabilities can be used in various applications ranging from classical ML use cases, such as recommender systems, to providing long-term memory to large language models in modern applications.
+Vector databases’ search capabilities can be used in various applications ranging from classical Machine Learning use cases, such as natural language processing, computer vision, and recommender systems, to providing long-term memory to LLMs in modern applications.

-The most popular use case of vector databases is for search.
-Because a vector database can help find similar objects, it is predestined for applications where you might want to find similar products, movies, books, songs, etc. That’s why vector databases are also used in recommendation systems in classical ML applications as a restated task of search.
+The most popular use case of vector search engines is naturally for search.
+Because a vector database can help find similar objects, it is predestined for applications where you might want to find similar products, movies, books, songs, etc. That’s why vector search engines are also used in recommendation systems as a restated task of search.

 Here is an example demo called HealthSearch of a Weaviate vector database in action together with an LLM showcasing the potential of leveraging user-written reviews and queries to retrieve supplement products based on specific health effects.